nem0/LumixEngine/docs/shaders.md

 ## Defines

-`//@define` directive allow enabling or disabling parts of a shader from the material editor UI, where they appear as checkboxes.
+`//@define` directive allows enabling or disabling parts of a shader from the material editor UI, where they appear as checkboxes.
 Additionally, `#define` directives can be used directly within the shader code.

 ```hlsl
 //@define "ALPHA_CUTOUT"